sarahssharkey/opendatr/README.md

 # opendatr
 OpenData Visualisation Library for R

-opendatr has the following features:
+opendatr required has the following features:

 1. Download opendata in csv format from a given user-specified url